assemble/assemble-less/README.md

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
 ### Options

+#### requires
+Type: `String|Array`
+Default: empty string

+Specified files will be prepended to the beginning of src files, _not_ to the concatenated output.
+This feature is useful for "inlining" globaly-required LESS files, such as `variables.less` and `mixins.less`, so that _they do not need to be referenced with `@import` statements inside any individual files_.

+#### concat
+Type: `Boolean`
+Default: true

+Concatenate all source files by default.
+If you change the value to false, all source files will compile into individual files.

 #### paths
 Type: `String|Array`
 Default: Directory of input file.

-Specifies directories to scan for @import directives when parsing.
+Specifies directories to scan for `@import` directives when parsing.
 Default value is the directory of the source, which is probably what you want.

 #### compress
 Type: `Boolean`